rpowelson12/Easypass/README.md

 # Easypass

 Easypass is a command line tool that will allow you to generate, save, and retrieve passwords for any platform, website, or anything else that you need a password for.
-All passwords that are encrypted and securely stored in a local database so you can be assured they are safe.
+All passwords are encrypted and securely stored in a local database so you can be assured they are safe.
 Passwords that are generated, updated or retrieved are automatically copied to the clipboard for easy pasting and no transcription errors.

 ## Why Easypass?
 I kept getting crazy messages that my passwords that were saved on my browser were exposed in a data leak.
 I hate changing passwords because I can never remember if I updated them or not.
 I hated trying to think of new passwords for the many sites that I visited.
 I needed a tool that I could use to make my life easier so I created Easypass.
 With Easypass, I don't have to expose saved passwords online.
 I don't have to worry about my passwords getting exposed and if they are, I can easily update and manage them locally.